GovernanceDataAlliance/goal16/events/_posts/2016-02-02-mark-down-guide.md

 layout: events/post
 date: "2016-03-11"
 author: Vizzuality
-image: ""
+image: promoInteriores-Blog.jpg
 tag: events
 tags: ""
-title: EVENTS - A markdown guide
+title:  A markdown guide (events)
 summary: Here you will find a guide of styles available for your text.
 Enjoy!

 ---